ikarabag1/vegan-recipes-client/README.md

 - login and logout of my account.
 - create, delete my vegan recipes in my profile.
 - have a home page that would display all recipes.
-- have a profile page where I could edit my name.
+- have a profile edit page where I could udpate my password.
-- see a each recipe, pictures, descriptions.
+- see each recipe, pictures, descriptions.
-- able to write reviews and edit them for each recipe.
+- able to write notes or reviews.

 # Tech stach:
 - Javascript